nirryde/nirryde.github.io/_posts/2020-10-04-A Market Failure in Statistical Tests.md

 ---
 layout: post
-title: "A Test for Independence you Probably Never Heard of"
+title: "A Market Failure in Statistical Tests"
 date: 2020-10-04
 ---